mackaysappor/mackaysappor/README.md

 - 👋 Hi, I’m @mackaysappor
 - 👀 I’m interested in native android development, java, web services
 - 🌱 I’m currently learning python...
-- 💞️ I’m looking to collaborate on any exciting projects...
+- 💞️ How to reach me: https://www.linkedin.com/in/mackaysappor/

 <!---
 mackaysappor/mackaysappor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.